hkalex/polymer-v2-reminder/README.md

 ## Run on Local

-Assume you have install Polymer 2.0 CLI.
+Assume you have installed Polymer 2.0 CLI.

 In order to setup your local repository, you have to run the following command first.